 The following policies and procedures apply to all academic units1 and all faculty members in all benefitted faculty series.
 Those include: tenure line Professorial Series, Professorial Series in University Libraries, Teaching Professorial Series, Clinical Professorial Series, Professors of the Practice Series, and Research Professorial Series.
-The University is encouraged to provide resources for chairs, directors, and deans to acquire the skills needed to implement the policies and procedures herein.
+The University is encouraged to provide resources for chairs, directors, deans, and associate provosts to acquire the skills needed to implement the policies and procedures herein.
 Nothing in the present document substitutes for, or eliminates, policies and procedures in the University's "Policies and Procedures Relating to Faculty Appointment, Promotion, and Tenure" (the APT document).
-For example, policies and procedures in the University's APT document regarding appointment, reappointment, promotion, tenure, and noncontinuation of contracts take precedence over policies and procedures herein.
+For example, policies and procedures in the University's APT document regarding appointment, reappointment, promotion, tenure, and non-continuation of contracts take precedence over policies and procedures herein.

 The Faculty Senate is responsible for reviewing the policies and procedures herein.
-A committee designated by the Faculty Senate will revisit the policies and procedures in three years to assess how well they are operating and will report its findings to the Senate.
-Based on the report and its own deliberations, the Senate will decide either to leave unchanged, revise, or discontinue the policies and procedures.
+A committee designated by the Faculty Senate will revisit the policies and procedures in the Fall of 2020 to assess how well they are operating and will report its findings to the Senate by the end of the 2020-2021 academic year.
+Based on the report and its own deliberations, the Senate will decide to leave unchanged, revise, or discontinue the policies and procedures.
 If the decision is to revise the policies and procedures, the Senate will designate a committee to draft revisions to be presented to the Senate for a vote.